cyberbotics/webots-cloud-simulation-examples/3_robot_window/README.md

 # 3 Robot Window
+This example includes a custom robot window that allows the user to change the speed of the robot during runtime.

 This folder contains:
  - A [webots.yaml](webots.yaml) file that is mandatory for the simulation to be published on webots.cloud.
  - A [Dockerfile](Dockerfile) file that will compile the robot window of the example.